ddanskin/transit-app/README.md

-# transit-app

-# Project Title
-MTA Transit App
+# MTA Transit App

-# Motivation
-Create an app that stores MTA train lines and calculates the number of stops to get from one stop to another
+Create a command line app that stores MTA train lines and calculates the number of stops to get from one stop to another

+# To Use
+Download files and run.

 # License
 MIT &copy; ddanskin